 The Direct Aid Program (DAP) is a flexible small grants program managed by Australian diplomatic missions across Africa (and other regions).
 The aim is to advance developmental objectives and address humanitarian hardship in developing countries, while at the same time supporting Australia’s wider foreign and trade policy interests and public diplomacy objectives.
 DAP funding is available on a not-for-profit basis to individuals, community groups, NGOs and other entities engaged in development activities.

-The 2017-18 DAP allocation to African countries is estimated at $6.6 million, representing 30 per cent of global DAP funding.
+The 2018-19 DAP allocation to African countries is estimated at $6.8 million, representing 31 per cent of the global DAP funding.
 This is expected to fund around 600 projects across Africa.
 In 2017-18 DAP allocation to Africa was $6.5 million, which represented 30 per cent of the global DAP funding.
 This funded around 200 projects across Africa.